Artificial intelligence content detection: Anti text detection

 There is software available designed to bypass AI text detection.

+In practice, evasion may not require specialized bypass tools.
+Paraphrasing, style editing, and removal of repeated discourse markers can substantially reduce the effectiveness of detectors that rely on recognizable surface patterns.
 A study published in August 2023 analyzed 20 abstracts from papers published in the Eye Journal, which were then paraphrased using GPT-4.0.
 The AI-paraphrased abstracts were examined for plagiarism using QueText and for AI-generated content using Originality.AI.
 The texts were then re-processed through an adversarial software called Undetectable.ai in order to reduce the AI-detection scores.
 The study found that the AI detection tool, Originality.AI, identified text generated by GPT-4 with a mean accuracy of 91.3%.
 However, after reprocessing by Undetectable.ai, the detection accuracy of Originality.ai dropped to a mean accuracy of 27.8%.

 Some experts also believe that techniques like digital watermarking are ineffective because they can be removed or added to trigger false positives.
-"A Watermark for Large Language Models" paper by Kirchenbauer et al. also addresses potential vulnerabilities of watermarking techniques.
+"A Watermark for Large Language Models" paper by Kirchenbauer et al. (2023) also addresses potential vulnerabilities of watermarking techniques.
 The authors outline a range of adversarial tactics, including text insertion, deletion, and substitution attacks, that could be used to bypass watermark detection.
 These attacks vary in complexity, from simple paraphrasing to more sophisticated approaches involving tokenization and homoglyph alterations.
 The study highlights the challenge of maintaining watermark robustness against attackers who may employ automated paraphrasing tools or even specific language model replacements to alter text spans iteratively while retaining semantic similarity.
 Experimental results show that although such attacks can degrade watermark strength, they also come at the cost of text quality and increased computational resources.

 Image, video, and audio detection

 Several purported AI image detection software exist, to detect AI-generated images (for example, those originating from Midjourney or DALL-E).
 They are not completely reliable.

+Industry analyses have also noted that AI-driven image recognition systems often struggle in real-world environments, where inconsistent lighting, noise and variable visual inputs reduce detection reliability, a challenge highlighted in modern agricultural quality-control research.

 Others claim to identify video and audio deepfakes, but this technology is also not fully reliable yet either.

 Despite debate around the efficacy of watermarking, Google DeepMind is actively developing a detection software called SynthID, which works by inserting a digital watermark that is invisible to the human eye into the pixels of an image.